jonnonz1/nz-statute-book/acts/public/2000/employment-relations-act-2000.md

 ### 13 Application by society to register as union
 (1) A society that is entitled to be registered as a union may apply to the Registrar of Unions to be registered as a union under this Act.
-(2) An application must be made in the prescribed manner and must be accompanied by— (a) a copy of the society's certificate of incorporation under the Incorporated Societies Act 1908; and (b) a copy of the society's rules as registered under that Act; and (c) a statutory declaration made by an officer of the society setting out the reasons why the society is entitled to be registered as a union.
+(2) An application must be made in the prescribed manner and must be accompanied by— (a) a copy of the society’s certificate of incorporation under the Incorporated Societies Act 2022 or the Incorporated Societies Act 1908; and
+  (b) a copy of the society’s constitution; and
+  (c) a statutory declaration made by an officer of the society setting out the reasons why the society is entitled to be registered as a union.
+(3) In this section, constitution, in relation to a union or a society that wishes to register as a union, means the society’s constitution registered under the Incorporated Societies Act 2022 or the society’s rules registered under the Incorporated Societies Act 1908.

 ### 14 When society entitled to be registered as union
 (1) A society is entitled to be registered as a union if— (a) the object or, if the society has more than 1 object, an object of the society is to promote its members' collective employment interests; and
-  (b) the society is incorporated under the Incorporated Societies Act 1908; and (c) the society's rules are—
+  (b) the society is incorporated under the Incorporated Societies Act 2022 or the Incorporated Societies Act 1908; and (c) the society's constitution is—
     (i) not unreasonable; and
     (ii) democratic; and
     (iii) not unfairly discriminatory or unfairly prejudicial; and (iv) not contrary to law; and
-  (ca) the society's rules contain a provision relating to the process for holding a secret ballot for the purposes of this Act; and
+  (ca) the society's constitution contains a provision relating to the process for holding a secret ballot for the purposes of this Act; and
   (d) the society is independent of, and is constituted and operates at arm's length from, any employer.
 (1A)
 (1B)